Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Local law firms specializing in commercial arbitration

-- Regional arbitration centers with tailored services for Illinois businesses
+- Regional arbitration centers at a local employer for Illinois businesses

 - Commercial dispute resolution panels familiar with local market conditions